 The Trustees reviewed the performance of the Scheme's investments during the course of their meetings and through quarterly investment monitoring reports.
-LGIM were also asked to attend a number of Trustees' meetings during the Scheme Year.
 The Trustees were generally content with the performance delivered.

 Appendix 1 - investment manager voting policies and procedures

 LGIM voting policies and process